-keystone.common.utils.format\url(url, substitutions, silent\keyerror\failures=None)
+keystone.common.utils.format url(url,

+substitutions.

-Format a user-defined URL with the given substitutions.
+silent\keyerror\failures=None) Format a user-defined URL with the given substitutions.

-- url (string) the URL to be formatted - substitutions (dict) the dictionary used for substitution - silent\keyerror\failures (list) keys for which we should be silent if there is a KeyError exception on substitution attempt a formatted URL keystone.common.utils.get\certificate\issuer\dn(cert\pem)
+- url (string) the URL to be formatted - substitutions (dict) the dictionary used for substitution - silent\keyerror\failures (list) keys for which we should be silent if there is a KeyError exception on substitution attempt keystone.common.utils.get\unix\group(group=None)